-The challenges of market entry in the Middle Eas and Iran with a suitable partner can be overcome by first doing a thorough due diligence of the market and the partner.
+The challenges of market entry in the Middle East with a suitable partner can be overcome by first doing a thorough due diligence of the market and the partner.
 We in Market Matters do regularly monitor the partner’s performances and activities and survey the market dynamics itself.
 We supervise and even mentor the partner ( disturbutor or agent) and often report back on brand-related activities, pricing, sales volume, media coverage to our clients.

 “By carrying out regular surveys of the local partner, we produce market monitors which provide you with an overview of what is happening in your selected markets.”